- Abdominal CT scans are used when a doctor suspects that something might be wrong in the abdominal area.

 Depending on the reason for your scan, you may be hooked up to an IV so contrast dye can be put through your veins (it is critically important to convey any dye allergies to your doctor, and to the X-ray staff).
-This liquid helps the machine get better images of your blood vessels and organs.
-You may have to swallow a barium shake.
+This contrast helps the machine get better images of your blood vessels and organs.
+You may also have to swallow a barium shake.

 The technician may require you to lie in a specific position during the test.
 They may use pillows or straps to make sure that you stay in the right position long enough to get a good quality image.
-You may also have to hold your breath briefly during individual scans.
+You may also have to hold your breath briefly during parts of the scan.

 Using a remote control from a separate room, the technician will move the table into the CT machine, which looks like a giant doughnut made of plastic and metal.
 You will most likely go through the machine several times.

 After a round of scans, you may be required to wait while the technician reviews the images to ensure they are clear enough for your doctor to read correctly.

-A typical abdominal CT scan takes between 30 and 45 minutes to complete.
+A typical abdominal CT scan takes between 10 and 30 minutes to complete.